 +/- VATS in theatre either primarily or if no improvement after 48 hours of effective antibiotics.

-Consider Urokinase if no improvement, but only do if no coagulopathy, and no evidence of haemorrgagic haemorrhagic lung underlying empyema (do a CT if needed to identify this).
+Consider Urokinase if no improvement, but only do if no coagulopathy, and no evidence of haemorrhagic lung underlying empyema (do a CT if needed to identify this).

 Urokinase - 40,000 units in 40 mL 0.9 percent saline for children one year and older, and 10,000 units in 10 mL 0.9 percent saline for children younger than one year.
 This dose should be administered twice daily (with a four-hour dwell time) for three days only.